 Overhead View from Northwest of Luray - Cape Solar Project

 Page County joined forces with Citizens For Responsible Solar.

-After almost three years of pushback against industrial-scale solar projects, Page County citizens have joined forces with Citizens For Responsible Solar, who has been leading the effort for responsible solar policies, and is uniting citizens across the USA.
-Citizens For Responsible Solar is working with Page County citizens to ensure transparency and integrity in the process and secure approval of the strong solar ordinance by the Board of Supervisors.
+After three years of opposition to utility--scale solar projects, Page County citizens joined forces with Citizens For Responsible Solar, who has been leading the effort for responsible solar policies.
+Citizens For Responsible Solar worked with Page County citizens to ensure transparency and integrity in the process and secure approval of the strong solar ordinance by the Board of Supervisors.